seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 ## DataUtilites test classes

 ### `DataUtilitiesCalculateColumnTotalArrayTest`
 Originally this test class had a mutation score of 83.51%.
+This corrected by adding new test cases and by modifying the original `testCCTANullData` to properly catch null data being passed.
 ### `DataUtilitiesClone`
 Originally this test class had a mutation score of 96.77%.